Write Google Ads Headlines that Convert

 Be Clear, Not Vague

-Your headline should be clear and to-the-point—vague language will not help you convert potential customers into actual customers.
+Your headline should be clear and to-the-point—vague language will not help you convert your audience into actual customers.
 Be specific about what you offer and what benefits customers can expect when they use your product or service.

 On my website for example, I use the headline, “Get Great Online Marketing Results Without Hiring an Agency.”
 My hope is the small business owners know exactly what my mission is, to help guide them to better results without spending thousands of dollars on an agency.